andy30857484/Arduino-Smart-Switch/README.md

 #### click "Then That" => "Adafruit" => "Send data to Adafruit IO" => "Connect" and connect your adafruit account => chose the feed you just create => type "1" into the "Data to save" block => "Creat action"

+## now you just create an action for turning on your light by google assistant
+## do this all over again to create another action for turning off your light

 *******************************************************************************************************************************
 ## arduino IDE code